Characteristics of Graduate Study

 Graduate assistantships are available on a competitive basis.
 Students must be formally admitted to the M.A. in Digital Journalism and Design program and must be full time (nine credit hours) for the term in which the assistantship is held with the exception of the final semester in which the student is completing a culminating project or thesis and all other degree requirements are fulfilled.
 The duties and responsibilities of graduate assistants vary, and may include research or service support as well as assisting instructors with undergraduate journalism and digital communication courses.
 Students on provisional or conditional admission are not eligible for graduate assistantship until they successfully fulfill conditions.

 Assistantships are usually awarded to begin in the fall term.
 Deadlines for a graduate assistantship or other departmental support are March 1 for fall consideration or October 1 for spring consideration.
 Graduate assistantships that become available at mid-year are advertised to current and potential graduate students as they become available.

-To apply for the assistantship, complete this form and email it to the Department of Journalism and Digital Communication by the deadline.
+To apply for the assistantship, complete the JDC Assistantship Application and email it to the Department of Journalism and Digital Communication by the deadline.

 Exceptions of Students Receiving Departmental Support